vinaydhegde/testdriven-site/README.md

 1. Styles - Add previous and next arrows at the bottom of each lesson - DONE
 1. Rebrand with Real Python - DONE
 1. Outline part 2 - DONE
-1. Update objectives and intro (part 1 and 2)
+1. Update objectives and intro (part 1 and 2) - DONE
-1. Set up aliases for `docker-machine` and `docker-compose` in the workflow section
+1. Set up aliases for `docker-machine` and `docker-compose` in the workflow section - DONE
 1. Add more explanations to the deployment lesson
 1. Update workflow
 1. Add social share buttons